 Capitol School Speech-Language Program:

-Level 1: Vanessa Gonzales returns for a third year as lead speech-language pathologist, this year in the Level 1 class.
+Vanessa Gonzales returns for a fourth year as lead speech-language pathologist.

 Vanessa loves working with the young members of our program and enjoys the progress